 "You go.
 Now."

 A silent movement in the dark behind Ann caught Martin's eye.
 "Behind you," he said.

 Ann was already turning, a sword appearing in her hand as a twin of the door-opener stepped out of the darkness with a sword of its own.

 The door-opener tried to knee him and Martin turned, blocking the knee and again twisting its hand.
 He kneed it in its stomach and hit its chin with his elbow again, finally taking the automatic and hitting it on the naked top of its head with the weapon.
 It began to sink to the floor.
 As Martin watched the first demon, the second demon fell past him to land on top of it.
 He scarcely noticed because he was watching the door-opener's right hand untwist a full turn and a half.
-"Huh," he thought.
+Huh.
 He looked over at Ann, who was watching him with a small smile of approval.
-Beside her feet was the second demon's arm, still holding its sword.
-From the second demon came a cry:
+Her sword was bloody.
+He glanced over the second demon: it was bleeding from a slash across its sword arm and where an ear had been.

 "Oh, be quiet," Ann said.
 "You're a sputthe, you regenerate.
 Now, I want the proprietor, and I want her now."

 "Is not a her, is a him."